Dani-1138/mern-fullstack-music-app/README.md

 deployed on netlify: https://dani-music.netlify.app/

-# This app is created for the purpose of internship project test from addissoftware
+# This app is created for the purpose of Alx Final portifolio project